owlks4/titanic-marconi-map/README.md

 * Right mouse button + drag: Move camera.
 * Scroll: Zoom in/out.

-Use the slider to change the time, and mouse over the messages to see them in Morse Code - which is how the messages were actually being delivered.
+Use the slider to change the time, and mouse over the messages to see them in Morse Code - which is how the messages would actually have been delivered.

-You can always use the next/previous message buttons at the top to speed along to the next or previous mssage if you find yourself in a long, messageless stretch.
+You can also use the next/previous message buttons at the top to quickly flit along the timeline.

 ## Sources